USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 	:param int dp: steps before dumping restart file

-.. py:function:: append mode = am

-	if simulation is restarted, append data to diagnostic files rather than overwrite them

-	:param bool am: Use append mode if true.
-Default is false.

 .. py:function:: output level = lvl

 	:param int lvl: If 0 then only MPI rank 0 writes an output file (to stdout).
 If lvl > 0 than every MPI process produces an output file.